 In addition, National Institute for Occupational Safety and Health (NIOSH) states that “If workers are under the influence of opioids while they are at work, they are likely to be at increased risk for injury.
 For workers in safety sensitive jobs, such as transportation and operators of heavy equipment, there will be increased risks for catastrophic events that impact many besides the worker.”

-Please also see the OSH Answers “Substance Abuse in the Workplace” for more general information about opioids and other substances.
+Please also see the OSH Answers “Substance Use in the Workplace” for more general information about opioids and other substances.

 Because of the ease of use and its effectiveness, some organizations have decided to include naloxone as part of their first aid program, or make it available to assist the public.
 “Take-home” kits that use either a nasal spray or an injection are available from most pharmacies or local health authorities.
 The kits do not require a prescription.
 The kits expire and should be replaced as needed (approximately every 18-24 months).

 Employers should have policies and procedures in place, developed in consultation with the health and safety committee or representative.
 All persons responding to a situation must know what their duties and responsibilities are during the incident response.